PavanRangani/docs/docs/prd/tasks/task-instance.md

   - Free form text input field
   - If the task name is too long it appears in the next line.
 - Responsible
+  - It's a multi-select dropdown.
   - Dropdown is same as the Parent task RACI dropdown.
+  - If the user selects one user then show the user name.
+If the user selects multiple users then show all users' short names.
+(If it is too long, shows elipsis)
+  - On hover, shows a tooltip.
+Tooltip shows the full names of all users
 - Due Date
   - Date input field.
   - Doesn't allow to enter past date otherwise system shows error message.